rjcmarkelz/BIS180L_web/_posts/2015-05-07-Illumina-Day-2.md

 ## Examine tophat output

-`cd` into one of your tophat output directories
+`cd` into one of the tophat output directories that you downloaded above

 You will see several files there.
 Some of these are listed below

-* `accepted_hits.bam` -- A [bam](https://samtools.github.io/hts-specs/SAMv1.pdf) file for reads that were successfully mapped
+* `accepted_hits.bam` -- A [bam](https://samtools.github.io/hts-specs/SAMv1.pdf) file for reads that were successfully mapped __(this is called accepeted_hits_A01.bam in the tophat output that I created for you since I only retained chromosome A01)__
-* `unmapped.bam` A bam file for reads that were not able to be mapped
+* `unmapped.bam` A bam file for reads that were not able to be mapped __missing from the downloaded directory because I deleted it to save space__
 * `deletions.bed` and `insertions.bed` [bed](https://genome.ucsc.edu/FAQ/FAQformat.html) files giving insertions and deletions
 * `junctions.bed` A bed file giving introns
 * `align_summary.txt` Summarizes the mapping